Subscribe to get Updates

 Spread Awareness

-Title VII of the civil rights act of 1964 is the primary federal law that restricts sexual harassment and gender discrimination at the workplace.
+Title VII of the Civil Rights Act of 1964 is the primary federal law that restricts sexual harassment and gender discrimination in the workplace.
 The law makes sexual harassment illegal in all terms, conditions, and privileges of the service.

 Title VII applies to :